Diazepam: Dependence

-Patients from the aforementioned groups are monitored very closely during therapy for signs of abuse and the development of dependence.
+Patients from the aforementioned groups are monitored closely during therapy for signs of abuse and the development of dependence.
 Therapy is recommended to be discontinued if any of these signs are noted.
 If dependence has developed, therapy is still discontinued gradually to avoid severe withdrawal symptoms.
 Long-term therapy in such instances is not recommended.

-People suspected of being dependent on benzodiazepine drugs are very gradually tapered off the drug.
+People suspected of being dependent on benzodiazepine drugs are gradually tapered off the drug.
 Withdrawals can be life-threatening, particularly when excessive doses have been taken for extended periods.
 Therefore, equal prudence is used whether dependence has occurred in therapeutic or recreational contexts.

 Diazepam is seen as a good choice for tapering for those using high doses of other benzodiazepines since it has a long half-life, thus withdrawal symptoms are tolerable.
-The process is very slow (usually from 14 to 28 weeks) but is considered safe when done appropriately.
+The process is slow (usually from 14 to 28 weeks) but is considered safe when done appropriately.

 Overdose

 An individual who has consumed too much diazepam typically displays one or more of these symptoms in approximately four hours immediately following a suspected overdose: